 I’m sure executives of fast food chains don’t have a hidden agenda to destroy culinary excellence, and lately many have diversified their menu’s to include healthy alternatives, yet I believe the damage has already been done.
-Young children and youth globally often prefer a diet laden with breads and sugars over traditional foods.
-In many asian countries for example, young people are consuming alternate foods that “taste better”, and no longer eat rice and fish.
-In western cultures, the migration from vegetables and local meats and dairy have given way to soda’s and fried foods.
-But the problem goes well beyond fast food restaurants, but includes choices of beverages and snacks.
-Coca Cola for example, leads the way as a drink choice over water or juice, and even as a juice choice, most turn to processed juices with corn syrup and have little “fruit” in them, if at all.
-They are simply less expensive, and in developing countries where income is spent on energy, housing and electronics, there is often little “left over” to help pay for good food.
+Young children and youth globally often prefer a diet laden with bread and sugars over traditional foods.
+In many asian countries, for example, young people are consuming alternate foods that “taste better,” and no longer eat rice and fish.
+In western cultures, the migration from vegetables and local meats and dairy have given way to sodas and fried foods.
+But the problem goes well beyond fast food restaurants but includes choices of beverages and snacks.
+Coca Cola, for example, leads the way as a drink choice over water or juice, and even as a juice choice, most turn to processed juices with corn syrup and have little “fruit” in them, if at all.
+They are less expensive, and in developing countries where income is spent on energy, housing, and electronics, there is often little “leftover” to help pay for good food.

-In a recent article, a stydt shows diabetes and obesity linked to number of nearby fast-food outlets: http://www.theguardian.com/society/2014/nov/11/diabetes-obesity-fast-food-outlets-study More emerging research support this and other studies.
+In a recent article, a study shows diabetes and obesity linked to a number of nearby fast-food outlets: http://www.theguardian.com/society/2014/nov/11/diabetes-obesity-fast-food-outlets-study More emerging research support this and other studies.